Top 10 Misconceptions About Scandinavia

 2. The myth of Nordic socialism

-The Nordic economic model relies significantly on social politics, but is by no means Communism as some wrongly assume.
-This is nothing more but a mere myth stemming from certain individuals’ political point of view regarding the economic model of the Scandinavian states.
-The Scandinavian economic model is based on correctly implemented socio-political measures.
+The Nordic economic model relies significantly on social-democratic politics, but is by no means Communism as some wrongly assume.
+This is nothing more but a mere myth stemming from certain individuals’ biased political point of view regarding the economic model of the Scandinavian states.
+The Scandinavian economic model is based on correctly implemented social-democratic measures in terms of education, healthcare, infrastructure, etc..

-Moreover, please keep in mind that all three Scandinavian states are constitutional monarchies and that the Nordic economic model is highly efficient according to many economic indicators.
-However, there will always be pros and cons on the usage of social politics in general, evidently depending on one’s viewpoint.
+Moreover, please keep in mind that all three Scandinavian states are constitutional monarchies and that the Nordic economic model is highly efficient according to a wide variety of economic indicators.
+However, there will always be pros and cons on the implementation of social-democratic policies in general, evidently depending on one’s political stance.

 1. What if people might not speak English well in Scandinavia?